CrosserK/HPV_subtyping/README.md

 # HPV_subtyping (In development)
 Workflow to get from FASTQ files to calling the HPV16 subtype, given references of possible subtypes.
-The worfklow will also generate a report with nucleotide and amino acids changes.
+The worfklow will also generate a report with nucleotide and amino acid changes.

 ### Workflow